rogerkatona/portfolio/posts/hollywood-user-experience-principles.md

 title: 'How To Avoid Needless Suffering by Applying 3 Important User Experience (UX) Principles'
 type: 'articles'
 date: '2021-08-25'
-description: "I can't speak for you, but as a designer, I see most things through the lens of my chosen profession. "
+description: "I can't speak for you, but as a designer, I see most things in life through the lens of my chosen profession. "
 isFeatured: 'true'
 bannerImageSource: '/image/bannerLG-hollywood.png'
 bannerSMImageSource: '/image/bannerSM-hollywood.png'